afernandes1/afernandes1/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=afernandes1&label=Profile%20views&color=0e75b6&style=flat" alt="afernandes1" /> </p>

-- 🔭 I’m currently working as **UC engineer, with a strong focus on Cisco technologies and also Microsoft.**
+- 🔭 I’m currently working as **UC engineer, with a strong focus on Cisco technologies and integrations with Microsoft**

 - 🌱 I’m currently learning **DevOps and how can this be useful in Unified Communications.**